 As part of our SAH initiative, our Regional Energy Coaches (RECs) will help affordable housing providers initiate energy efficiency retrofits and new builds.

 Read our application guide for details.

-We thank all current and future applicants for their interest and look forward to working together to make our communities more sustainable and affordable.
+Thanks to all current and future applicants for their interest.
+We look forward to working together to make our communities more sustainable and affordable.